 - Looks.
 I use toasted sesame seeds and some coriander leaves.
 I also like adding chopped green onions' tops.
 You can also serve the dish with lemon wedges.

 - Extra veggies.
-Use either green beans or bokchoy; just add them when the curry is ready and close the lid.
+Use either green beans or bokchoy; add them when the curry is ready and close the lid.
 The remaining heat will do the work; serve after 5 minutes.
-Some people like adding red bell pepper, it is certainly not traditional, but it goes well, so feel free to use it.
+Some people like adding red bell pepper; it is certainly not traditional, but it goes well, so feel free to use it.

-Variations
+📖 Variations

 - Spicy - add extra chili while cooking to imbue heat into the dish.

-Storage
+🥡 Storage

 I always double quantities because curries are always better the next day.
 The flavors intensify.
 Not only that, but curries are great for meal prepping.

-More one-pot recipes
+🥘 More curry recipes

 If you try this recipe, let us know!
 Leave a comment, rate it, and don't forget to tag a photo #ourplantbasedworld on Instagram.
 Cheers!

-Recipe
+📋 Recipe

-Vegan Thai Yellow Curry
+Vegetarian Thai Yellow Curry Recipe

 Equipment